BetterTyped/hyper-fetch/documentation/blog/2021-12-29-introducing-hyper-fetch.md

 classes for those purposes but it also suited my philosophy of writing interceptors in tests, where the functional approach requires copying part of the setup or extracting it significantly around files.
-As one of the lazy type of developers, the most pleasant thing was to write a class based shared setup, where the tester or developer could connect to such a builder or a specific command, thanks to which he based everything on the current setup running in the application.
+As one of the lazy type of developers, the most pleasant thing was to write a class based shared setup, where the tester or developer could connect to such a client or a specific request, thanks to which he based everything on the current setup running in the application.
 Thanks to this approach, the tests were more maintainable, any changes in the structure were visible immediately thanks to typescript and the smaller config values were updated automatically, e.g. adding change to the name of the endpoint did not have to be corrected in the tests because it uses actual app setup.
 It is simply a